fibo/algebra/README.md

 ##### `Scalar.contains(scalar1, scalar2[, scalar3, … ])`

+Is a static method
-This static method checks that the given argument is contained in the scalar field that was defined.
+that checks a given argument is contained in the scalar field that was defined.

 ```javascript
 RGB.contains('ffffff') // true